 Black Dog Coffee and Wine Bar (308 Prince Street, St Paul).
 Aside from Lowertown’s growing reputation as the place for avant culture and after-work socializing in St Paul, the Black Dog has long been a hot spot for both.
 Every Saturday night, Steve Kenny curates the Saturday Night Jazz at the Black Dog series, with an opening set (often young artists or veterans in new configurations) followed by such headliners as Dave King, Anthony Cox, Dean Granros, Zacc Harris, JT Bates, Pete Whitman, Steve Kenny, Dave Karr and more.
 First Tuesdays, it’s Dean Magraw and Davu Seru, often with very compatible and creative guests.
 Second Tuesdays, hear the Chris Olson Project, often a duo or trio led by guitarist Chris Olson.
 There’s music of some sort most every night of the week.
-Often no cover, rarely over $10; the Saturday Night Jazz series has no cover but seeks donations ($10 suggested) to support the music.
+Often no cover, rarely over $10; the Saturday Night Jazz series seeks donations ($10 suggested) to support the music.
 And now the Black Dog has expanded into the adjacent space, offering a larger dining area, table service to go with more options, and a full bar in the music area with the local brews, wines, bar drinks, and espresso.
 Larger ensembles typically perform in the dining space.

 Dakota Jazz Club (1010 Nicollet Mall, Minneapolis).
 It looks incredibly pricey and it can be, but often it’s a bargain.
 One of the most acclaimed jazz clubs in the country and known for its schedule of national jazz and blues acts as well as for its kitchen, the Dakota is a glittering gem on Nicollet Mall that draw visitors like a magnet.
 National acts tend to fall on weeknights and can run anywhere from $15 to over $60 per ticket.
-But the late sets are usually cheaper, and on weekday “Foodie Nights” with local artists you can hear some of the best in the region (Debbie Duncan, Charmin Michelle, Connie Evingson, Ginger Commodore, Sophia Shorai) for no cover at all—and never a minimum food or drink order.
-Weekends are pricier but local acts are usually $10-$15; there’s free Happy Hour on Friday afternoons (4:30-6:00 pm) with great food bargains and music from 96-year-old saxman Irv Williams and his trio.
-And if you are a night owl, you can hear an eclectic schedule of mostly new bands for a $5 cover from 11:30 pm – 1:30 am on Fridays and Saturdays.
+But the late sets are usually cheaper, and on weekends, you often can hear some of the best in the region (Debbie Duncan, Charmin Michelle, Connie Evingson, Ginger Commodore, Sophia Shorai) for $10-$20—and never a minimum food or drink order; there’s free Happy Hour on Friday afternoons (4:30-6:00 pm) with great food bargains and often music from 98-year-old saxman Irv Williams and his trio.
 Parking?
 After 4 pm, the adjacent Target Ramp is $6, no special event rates.
 And after 6, you might find a free spot on the street.
 Reservations recommended for national acts, weekends, and special local shows.

 Hell’s Kitchen (80 S. 9th Street, Minneapolis).
-In the old Rossi’s space with its own kitschy decor, Hell offers live music most nights, which currently features the Wolverines Trio and guests on a couple Wednesday nights per month (Rick Carlson, Steve Pikal and Jendeen Forberg), and other area favorites throughout the week, from crooners like Arne Fogel to brunch with modern ensembles like Fat Kid Wednesdays.
+In the old Rossi’s space with its own kitschy decor, Hell offers live music most nights, which currently features the Wolverines Trio and guests one Wednesday night per month (Rick Carlson, Steve Pikal and Jendeen Forberg), and other area favorites throughout the week, from crooners like Arne Fogel to brunch with modern ensembles like Fat Kid Wednesdays.
 If you are going to Hell, this is a great way to go!
 Usually no cover.

 Jazz Central Studios (407 Central Av NE, Minneapolis).
 Yes, Minneapolis has its own underground jazz club.
 Formed in 2010 by Tanner Taylor and Mac Santiago, and now operating as a nonprofit, Jazz Central is located in an old basement recording studio with a small but warm performance space for Featured Artist Nights and jam session (Mondays), Tuesday Night big bands (yes, the big band takes up about half the space), Wednesday night series of new and improvised music, Thursday Vocal Jazz nights, Friday’s “Illicit Jazz Workshop” curated by Steve Kenny, and often late night sets with young performers testing their wings.
-More and more, music is also booked on Saturdays.
-Generally free to students with valid IDs; most nights donation of $10 requested to pay the rent as well as musicians.
+More and more, music is also booked on Saturdays; Sundays have a B-3 jam session.
+Most nights, donation of $10 requested to pay the rent as well as musicians.
 This is a great opportunity to hear combinations of musicians that don’t otherwise come together and to focus in on some of our top sidemen.
 Many performers from the old Artists Quarter are presenting their music at Jazz Central.

 Jazz @ St. Barneys (St. Barnabas Church, 15600 Old Rockford Rd, Plymouth).
 The Art Center of St Barnabas Church has sponsored a monthly (or more frequent) jazz series for years, and for $10 you can hear the best instrumental and vocal artists in the region in an intimate context (typically duo or trio).
 Recent guests have included Maud Hixson, Rick Carlson, Connie Evingson, Travis Anderson, Rhonda Laurie, Laura Caviani and more.
 See the website for the complete listing of the upcoming 2016-17 season.